otelo2/Obsidian-AI/README.md

 Yeah I didn't test this much.
 If you want it fixed open an issue or a PR.

 ## Will it work on mobile?
-Not right now since it is hardcoded to look for the endpoint at `http://localhost:8080/`.
-I plan to make this configurable in the future.
+I guess.
+You can edit the endpoint in the settings to point to your server instead of localhost and it should work well.
-When that is done, it should(?) work on mobile.
-No clue tho, this is my first plugin.
+But honestly I have no clue.
+This is my first plugin so I have no clue if mobile needs special attention.

 ## Plans for the future?
 Once ChatGPT is no longer free, I plan to add different configurations to let you use different GPT-3 APIs.